What kind of equipment is needed by the instructor for the preparation of the course?

 How does an educator montors the engagement of students?

 Since we are using an online communications platform (depends on the platform we use) there are ways to monitor/keep attendance.
 Naturally there are also more subtle ways to monitor attendance with the use of short quizzes or polls.

-A useful way to gather information as to how effective the teaching session has been being by distributing short quizzes after each chapter of the subject taught or at various intervals during the session.
-This will help gauge the learning abilities of the students and at the same time evaluate our own abilities to transfer knowledge.
+A useful way to gather information as to how effective the teaching session has been is by distributing short quizzes after each chapter of the subject taught or at various intervals during the session.
+This will help gage the learning abilities of the students and at the same time evaluate our own abilities to transfer knowledge.

 Exit tickets filled out at the end of the session can give educators immediate results.
 The findings can help educators improve their week points or even help them make immediate changes or additions (if they have allocated some time at the end of the session).

 What should the educator do after a synchronous teaching session?